 It’s the classic “I’ll start on Monday” or New Year’s Resolution promise we make to ourselves, assuming that a certain point in time will magically make it easier for us to implement a change.

 But let’s be honest: there is never going to be a perfect time.
-Life will always be there to throw something else the way, and if you’re waiting to start something that you know is going to be challenging (as most change is), it’s always going to feel like the wrong time.
+And if you’re waiting to start something that you know is going to be challenging (as most change is), it’s always going to feel like the wrong time.

 Bottom line: there is never a perfect time to start.

 Life will inevitably throw something in the way or try to derail your plans.
 And even if there were a time when things were “perfect,” you’d only be learning how to do the thing when conditions are ideal.
 When those ideal conditions no longer exist, that change you made falls apart.

 Let’s say you go on vacation: suddenly you’re getting a solid 8 hours of sleep every night, waking up feeling rested and ready to go.
 There’s no alarm to jolt you out of bed in the morning, you’re more relaxed during the day, and everything is working in your favor for a good night's sleep.

 But as soon as you get home, real life intervenes – there’s laundry to do, errands to run, and that 6am wake up call.
 That sleep routine you had on vacation just doesn’t translate into the context of your normal, everyday life.

 Instead of waiting until the timing feels right, make the change fit into your life as it is right now.
 Build the skills and systems that will allow you to start moving towards your goals in whatever way is possible at this very moment.
 Even the teeny, tiniest steps are moving you in the right direction.

 Now is the time to start moving forward.

 That thing you’ve been waiting to do, putting off, or saving for another day?
 There’s no time like the present: If there is never a perfect time to start, it’s also always the perfect time to start!